kokkos/kokkos/cmake/README.md

 # Developing Kokkos

-This document contains build instructions for developers.
+This document contains a build system overview for developers with information on adding new CMake options that could influence
+* Header configuration macros
+* Optional features
+* Third-partly libraries
+* Compiler and linker flags
-For build system details for users, refer to the [build instructions](BUILD.md).
+For build system details for users, refer to the [build instructions](../BUILD.md).

 ## Build System